Westworld episode 3: We see more Dolores, Caleb and learn who Charlotte Hale is

 Caleb questions how she learned such detail about the worst day of his life.
 He says that Big Data only tracks your presence online, in social media and with surveillance in the "real" world.
 Sounds relevant to now.

-Dolores, in a very Morpheus from The Matrix-like moment, explains that the founders of Incite fed their Rehoboam everyone's raw data before there were privacy laws.
+Dolores, in a very Morpheus-like moment, explains that the founders of Incite fed their Rehoboam everyone's raw data before there were privacy laws.
 The machine used every purchase, call, text, job search, doctor visit and romantic choice to make a mirror of this world.

 "It's not about who you are Caleb, it's about who they'll let you become."